nubomedia/nubomedia-msvnfm/README.md

 ## Logging

-The log file is located in `/var/log/nubomedia/ms-vnfm.log`.
+The log file is located in `/var/log/nubomedia/ms-vnfm.log` by default.
+The path can be changed in `/etc/nubomedia/msvnfm.properties` adapting the property `logging.file=` to your needs.

 ## LICENSE